Cohen Forcing and Inner Models: Conclusion

 \section{Conclusion}

 There are several natural applications.
 Recent joint work with Kameryn Williams on the Inner Mantle sequence and Iterated $\HOD$ sequence \cite{ReitzWilliams:InnerMantlesandIteratedHOD} relies on the notion of generalized Cohen iterations to establish $\ZFC$-preservation.
-Another possible application is a robust coding method that is flexible and compatible with any $GCH$ pattern.
+Another possible application is a robust coding method, not disturbed by small forcing, that is flexible and compatible with any $GCH$ pattern.

 In addition, the results and techniques are flexible, and should be readily adaptable to other types of forcing from inner models (e.g. Collapse forcing, etc.).
 In general we might consider a forcing notion $\P$ defined by $\phi(x,\bar a)$, and an inner model $W\subset V$ with $\bar a \in W$, and compare the effects of forcing with $\P$ versus the poset $\P^W$ defined by $\phi^W(x,\bar a)$.